phil-anderson/blurp/README.md

 To build the executables you need to download the JRE-1.6 to the root directory from [here] (http://www.jwrapper.com/download.html).

 The sister runtime project can be found [here](https://github.com/SpencerArtisan/glide).
-This project offers a kids IDE frontend to Blurp.
+This project offers a kids' IDE frontend to Blurp.
 It has a separate versioning strategy.

 ## Release Process